xwmx/spotlight-actions/README.md

 Use Spotlight on macOS for fast user switching, opening the login window, putting the system to sleep, and other actions.

-`spotlight-actions` generates small application bundles that perform discrete actions.
+`spotlight-actions` generates single-action apps that can be launched through Spotlight.

-## Actions
+## Available Actions

 - "Log Out.app"
     - Logs out of the current user account.